 Sunburn results from damage from the ultraviolet rays when the sun rays penetrate the skin, affecting both the epidermis and dermis layers, collagen and elastin.
-That’s why if you want to maintain youthful looking skin, avoid sun!
-Sun damaged skin also increases risk of skin cancer.
-It is often mistaken that for synthesis of Vitamin D, you have to suntan – this is not true, just few minutes of sun exposure is enough.
+That’s why if you want to maintain youthful-looking skin, avoid the sun!
+Sun damaged skin also increases the risk of skin cancer.
+It is often mistaken that for the synthesis of Vitamin D, you have to suntan – this is not true, just a few minutes of sun exposure is enough.
 Sunburned skin generally changes from normal to pinkish/reddish to burned look after sun exposure.

 How to Prevent Sunburn?

 Sun protection is a must – not only for the child but for the whole family.
-Sunscreen lotion, usually the physical blockers with zinc oxide or titanium dioxide, is more suitable for children and ensure that it is applied before sun exposure and re-applied after sweating or swimming.
-Wear a hat, sunglass, light long sleeve and stay out of the sun during the hottest times of the day.
+Sunscreen lotion, usually the physical blockers with zinc oxide or titanium dioxide, is more suitable for children and ensures that it is applied before sun exposure and re-applied after sweating or swimming.
+Wear a hat, sunglasses, light long sleeves and stay out of the sun during the hottest times of the day.

 For an infant, the skin turning pink requires checking with the doctor or when there is a sign of infection, swelling, blister, pain, nausea or fever for an older child.
 Sunburn is damage to the skin, and the more severe the burn is, the more it warrants proper treatment.
 For a mild case, soothing lotions such as aloe vera / moisturizing lotions or cool bath and compress can be used.

-Spending time outdoors can be fun and relaxing, with the chance to be active and be away from the electronic devices.
+Spending time outdoors can be fun and relaxing, with the chance to be active and be away from electronic devices.
 Remember to have sun protection, wear light clothing and pack the insect repellent for your next family outing!

 This article is contributed by Mei (aka MarcieMom of EczemaBlues.com).
 Mei has co-authored Living with Eczema: Mom Asks, Doc Answers with Professor Hugo Van Bever and illustrated a children’s book A to Z Animals are not Scratching!